birdneststream/asciibird/README.md

 # Roadmap and Bug To Fixes

-## Features to Add

 * Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
 * Review encodings check on file import - UTF8 vs Latin something
 * Colors / chars panels wont open where toolbar is, if you scroll down a lot then try open them they will be at the top
 * One of the mirror brushes might be bugged sometimes and leave undoable blocks, if the mirror paths cross over it seems to do this
 * The layers and undo sometimes may have bugs, but seems hard to replicate.

-## Bugs to fix

-* The edit dialog, even when code to save new data is commented out, will slow down everything if you open and save the modal a few times
+* The width and height of the ascii cannot be changed from edit modal, still to do
+* Improve image overlay modal
 * The current mIRC importer will fail on `C5,` type blocks by discarding the `,` character when it should preserve it. `art.txt` ascii is a good example of this.
 98% of txt ascii imported should be fine.

-`## Mobile / Touch Screen support
+## Mobile / Touch Screen support

 Doesn't exist at the moment.
 While the underlying functions and code is compatible with mobile browsers from *babel*, the touch canvas events and text will need to be reviewed to work better with touch screens.
 For example while you can brush once, you cannot move the brush around.